centreon/centreon-documentation/versioned_docs/version-23.10/administration/postfix.md

 This page gives you an example of a possible configuration.
 Refer to the [official Postfix documentation](http://www.postfix.org/BASIC_CONFIGURATION_README) for more information.

-Notifications commands are executed by the poller that monitors the resource: you need to configure the mail relay on all pollers.
+Notification commands are executed by the poller that monitors the resource, so you need to configure the mail relay on all pollers.

 We recommend that you use a dedicated email account to send notifications.